Storyflow Logo

 Lucidspark is Lucid's virtual whiteboard, and its strength for marketing teams is the handoff into Lucidchart for more formal diagrams and process maps.
 The brainstorming experience is solid, with sticky notes, freehand, and gathering features, and the integration story is strong for teams already using Lucid products.

 Where it loses: its AI and visual development features sit behind the category leaders, and it is most compelling inside the Lucid ecosystem rather than as a standalone marketing brainstorming tool.
 Lucidspark is a sensible pick for teams already invested in Lucid, and a less obvious one otherwise.
+In the loop, Lucidspark covers Diverge and Cluster and then hands off to Lucidchart for diagrams rather than to a campaign brief.
+That handoff is smooth inside the Lucid ecosystem, and as a standalone marketing tool the AI and idea-development features trail the leaders.

 How to run a marketing brainstorm that goes somewhere